 As a geneticist, Zack doesn't know how to use navigation computer and operating system itself, also he has a small amnesia effect because the last fly in some circumstance took 300 years, but was supposed to end in a few months.

-This is one of many occasions that push player to think and learn ship from beginning.
+This is one of many occasions that pushyou as a player to think and learn ship from beginning.

 A project's concept made in the way, that you don't need to save your progress, because you can complete the game with one of 6 different endings, of course if you know what to do.
 Every player will have his own unique experience on Selene, will you escape or die?